ballerina-platform/ballerina-dev-website/swan-lake/learn/testing-ballerina-code/executing-tests.md

 $ ballerina test
 ```

-List all test groups in the package.
+List all the test groups in the package.

 ```
 $ ballerina test --list-groups